There’s just something about shopping for college school supplies that gets me all excited.

 - Bloom Daily Planner – If you don’t need an hourly schedule but would still like a daily planner, then this one might be for you.
 Personally, I use my Bloom planner to keep track of appointments, notes, and things I need to do throughout the year.
 It’s more generic than the others, but it would be awesome for writing down to-do lists each day and keeping track of your progress!

 I know that writing in a notebook might seem like a thing of the past, but the truth is that you’ll actually learn better if you physically write your notes on paper.
-Even if you type your notes during class, it’s super helpful to rewrite your notes by hand (or at least some of the main points) when you go back to study them (read more in my post: Best Study Tips for College Students).
+Even if you type your notes during class, it’s super helpful to rewrite your notes by hand (or at least some of the main points) when you go back to study them.

 It also helpful to have a notebook on-hand so that you can jot down important concepts, as well as any questions that you want to get answers to.